libgamera/GAMERA/docs/radiation_modeling.md

 ----------------------------------

 The first step is to define a 2D vector (C++) or list / numpy array (python) defining a particle spectrum.
-This spectrum has to be differential in energy.
+This spectrum has to be differential in energy and needs to be in the right format.
-How this spectrum is computed doesn't matter as long as it is in the right units and format.
-The spectrum has to be a vector or list of {energy, differential particle number} tuples.
-The energy has to be in erg, and the differential particle number has to be in particles / erg .

 For instance, a power-law can be defined in python using numpy as simply as
 ```
 # define the energy range of the particles, here between 1 GeV and 1 PeV
 energy_in_erg_particles = np.logspace(-3,3,200) * gp.TeV_to_erg